 Visitors to the Houston area are likely to be familiar with the traditionally popular places to visit in Houston, Texas.
-An amazing zoo, museums galore, and the downtown aquarium restaurant are among the well-known stops to make in the Bayou City.
+An amazing zoo, museums galore, and the downtown aquarium are among the well-known stops to make in the Bayou City.
 While incredible and worthy of such publicity, some notable, but lesser-known locations are hiding throughout the city.
 These ten attractions include educational elements, kid-friendly locations, bizarre sights, and unusual locales.
 The country’s fourth largest city has something to dazzle and intrigue just about every visitor.
 So dive in and explore a different side of Houston!

 *These exhibits and attractions are listed in no particular order.